wix/stylable/docs/guides/components-basics.md

 }
 ```

-Now in the component's **Stylable CSS** file `button.st.css` we can declare each of the classes as a ruleset:
+Now in the component's **Stylable** CSS file called `button.st.css`, you can declare each of the classes as a ruleset as follows:

 ```css
 /* button.st.css */